-- M. Victim Witness Leave: Leave as required by Minnesota Statutes § 611A.036, subd.
-3, to attend criminal proceedings as a victim or witness. - N. Organ Donation Leave: Leave as required by Minnesota Statutes § 181.9456, for the purpose of donation of an organ or partial organ.
-The use of this leave does not preclude use of other leave. - O. Paid Parental Leave: Leave of up to six weeks following the birth or adoption of a dependent child, or when a child is placed in the employee's home to adjudicate parentage in cases of surrogacy when the employee is the intended parent.
+- Wictim Witness Leave: Leave as required by Minnesota Statutes § 611A.036, subd.
+3, to attend criminal proceedings as a victim or witness.
+This leave is in addition to safety leave described under Sick Leave, paragraph 10. - H.I.
+Organ Donation Leave: Leave as required by Minnesota Statutes § 181.9456, for the purpose of donation of an organ or partial organ.
+The use of this leave does not preclude use of other leave.

+Paid Parental Leave (Maternity/Paternity/Adoption): For regular employees, leave to bond with the child of up to six weeks240 hours, as prorated based on whether the employee's schedule is full-time or part-time, following the birth or adoption of a dependent child, or when a child is placed in the employee's home to adjudicate parentage in cases of surrogacy when the employee is the intended parent or following the stillbirth or death of a child within the time period an employee would otherwise be eligible to use Paid Parental Leave.
 This leave is to be taken within one year after the child's birth or arrival in the home.
 This leave runs concurrently with any unpaid leave that parents may be entitled under this plan or provided by law.